 I then spent over ten years studying part time for an MA in Gestalt Psychotherapy at The Gestalt Centre in London.
 My dissertation was an exploration of the relationship between Gestalt therapy and the Spiritual dimensions of life, an area that is still at the heart of my interest.

 I started practicing in 2001, and started my own therapy practice in 2004, became a BACP accredited counsellor and psychotherapist in 2009, a UKAHPP accredited psychotherapist in 2012 and a UKCP registered Psychotherapist in 2013.

 The end of my MA training at The Gestalt Centre, London was very difficult.
-They repeatedly refused to pass the last part of the final piece of work (I had passed all the previous sections including the group-work component and the dissertation), so, in the end I was only awarded a post-graduate diploma, rather than an MA.
+They repeatedly refused to pass the last part of the final piece of work (I had passed all the previous sections including the group-work component and dissertation), so, in the end I was only awarded a post-graduate diploma, rather than an MA.
 Those difficulties and the rejection, were an important part of my journey, for which in many ways I am grateful.
 It enabled me to face the ‘victim’ part of myself very deeply, which was painful, but wonderfully liberating.
 I was able to find a new level of freedom and independence.
-Subsequently it was satisfying that my ‘competence’ was endorsed by other accrediting organisations.
+Subsequently my ‘competence’ was endorsed by other accrediting organisations.

 For all the irony involved, it has become very clear from numerous psychotherapy trainee stories over the years, that therapy training institutions often have real problems in walking their talk and coping with difference.
 Please see Paul Barber’s fascinating article about this if you are interested to read further.